vraxzeztan/100-Days-of-ML-Code/log.md

 **Today's Progress** - Implemented CNN on MNIST data using Keras, Worked on RNNs and also read about Unsupervised Learning.

 **Thoughts** - Happy Independence Day

+## Day 6 - 16 August 2018

+**Today's Progress** - Implemented CNN and SVM classifier on cifar-10 dataset

+**Thoughts** - CNNs are really powerful and easy to use with Keras